Achilles and Patroclus: Later adaptations

-During the Middle Ages, the classical tradition frequently portrayed Achilles as heterosexual and having an exemplary platonic friendship with Patroclus.
+During the Middle Ages, the classical tradition frequently portrayed Achilles as heterosexual and having an exemplary non-sexual friendship with Patroclus.
 Medieval Christian writers deliberately suppressed the homoerotic nuances of the figure.

 Medieval Era

 An influential 12th century telling of the Trojan War, the French Roman de Troie, depicts Hector's explicit claim of a sexual relationship between Achilles and Patroclus.
 The author, Benoît de Saint-Maure, creates a scene where Achilles and Hector insult each other and trade challenges.
 After Achilles earnestly recounts his great pain at Patroclus' death, Hector encourages him to try for revenge via a duel: "for both the grief you feel for your companion from whom I've separated you, whom so often you have felt naked in your naked arms, and for other jousts vicious and shameful, of which the greater part are hateful to the gods."
 Hector's taunts portray a sexual relationship between Achilles and Patroclus and cast it as offensive.
 The encounter enrages and shames Achilles, who calls Hector to fight immediately.
 Later in the work, Achilles falls in love with a woman, Polyxena, on the anniversary of Patroclus' death.
 Scholars Alfred Adler and Tamara Faith O'Callaghan see the new relationship as a literary contrast to Achilles' earlier relationship with Patroclus, with the story portraying the later heterosexual love as deeper.

 Guido delle Colonne's prominent 13th century Latin translation of the Roman de Troie, the Historiae Destructionis Troiae, removes Hector's claim that Achilles and Patroclus were lovers, but retains Achilles' deep grief for Patroclus.
 Guido's translation portrays the pair as in an ideal friendship.

 One 13th century Spanish retelling of the Iliad deliberately removes all erotic imagery between Achilles and Patroclus.
 This tale is a modified translation of the Ilias Latina, a late antiquity poem on the Trojan War, and is embedded inside a larger epic on Alexander the Great, the Libro de Alexandre.
 The Spanish poet modifies the Ilias Latina in several places, including in how Achilles grieves Patroclus.
 The poet removes references to Achilles lying on Patroclus' corpse, kissing him, and tearing off clothes.
 The author also heightens the grief and actions of the other Greeks to closer match Achilles', and adds a simile that Achilles grieves Patroclus "as if he were his father or his grandfather."
 Ian Michael argues the poet did this to make Achilles's actions respectable for a contemporary audience.